cameronneylon/barcelona-declaration-website/content/translations.md

 {{< rawhtml >}}
 <hr class="small">
 {{< /rawhtml >}}
-The Barcelona Declaration has been translated in the following languages.
-The formal text of the declaration is the version in [English](/downloads/BarcelonaDeclaration.pdf).
+The official text of the Barcelona Declaration is in [English](/downloads/BarcelonaDeclaration.pdf), but the Declaration has also been translated in the following languages:'.

 * {{< translation "/downloads/barcelonadeclaration_espanõl.pdf" "Español" >}}
 * {{< translation "/downloads/barcelonadeclaration_français.pdf"  Français >}}